THG plc: Property ownership

 In January 2021, investors raised questions over the company's property deal with its CEO and co-founder, Matt Moulding.
 Moulding sold himself many of the company's property assets, which he then is reported to rent back to THG for £19m annually.
+In November 2024, it was reported that Moulding had sold the ICON campus, the site of THG's headquarters.